zenml-io/zenml/docs/book/user-guide/advanced-guide/artifact-management/artifact-versioning.md

     ...
 ```

-Now you will be able to find the created artifact as "my_custom_name" in your
+Now you will be able to find the created artifact as `my_custom_name` in your
 ZenML dashboard.

 {% hint style="info" %}